latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find how to get financial assistance and government grants in all Minnesota cities and counties listed below, including Minneapolis and St. Paul.
-Get help paying for housing, including rent or a mortgage, as well as grant money to pay utility bills or transportation costs.
+Find how to get financial assistance, grant money and social services in all Minnesota cities and counties listed below.
+Get help paying for housing, including rent or a mortgage, as well as money to pay utility bills or transportation costs.
 There is also free food, health care, and cash assistance from non-profits as well as government social service programs.
-Locate financial help near you in MN below.
+Get financial help near you, in your local MN below.

 Low-income families will also get access to affordable housing or apartments as well as free clothes or furniture.
 There are also government programs that provide medical care in MN, free cars or gas vouchers for the low-income as well as job training or placement services for people in need.